 To apply for a neighbourhood rink, at least six households in the area with volunteers over the age of 18 years must be in support.
 These volunteers must be committed to maintaining the rink throughout the winter.
 There must also be a primary contact person as the lead volunteer who will coordinate with City staff to install the rink.

-Learn more about our neighbourhood rinks program and how to apply.
+Learn more about the Cogeco Neighbourhood Rink Program and how to apply.

 Neighbourhood rinks are open to all members of the community free of charge.
 They are open from dawn to dusk, or until 10 p.m. where City lighting or alternative lighting additions have been approved.